7Magic7Mike7/Qrogue/Next steps.md

   - [x] further enhance Factories for random selection of Collectibles, Riddles, Bosses
 - start in debug mode (HUD logs, all error output, cheats, simulator)
 - GameSimulator: seeds need to be set correctly so random stuff like flee chance doesn't hinder execution
+- new Hub area
+- new Tutorial based on Narrative update
+- create Rooms from file